We cover multiple subjects other than handwriting with the Draw Write Now books each day.

 This leaves room for the children to use their creative minds in the afternoons.

 Here’s how we use the Draw Write Now books for more than just handwriting

 - Grammar – I created this free notebook page for my children to use and they are to follow the instructions for marking the nouns, verbs, adjectives, and adverbs in each sentence.
 The possibilities are endless depending on the level of your child.

 - Spelling – use the words as spelling words.
 Compile the words from the whole week and have a test on Friday.
-Practice words with these spelling cards.
+Practice spelling words with these free spelling test printables.

 - Art– have children use different mediums such as water colors, chalks, or pencil when drawing.

-- History/Science – I have my child research the topic on the computer on a safe site and we read books on the subject if we have any(I get many freesias from the Get FREE eBook post)
+- History/Science – I have my child research the topic on the computer on a safe site and we read books on the subject if we have any.

 - Vocabulary – look up any unfamiliar word in the dictionary.
 We put the vocabulary words in our vocabulary notebook.

 I bet you never knew homeschooling could be so easy!

 Teaching Handwriting is just one of the many perks of the Draw Write Now books.